cca/koha_patron_import/readme.md

 1. Set up a python virtual environment & install dependencies: `pipenv --three && pipenv shell && pipenv install`

-1. Obtain access to CCA Integrations data in Google Cloud (contact the Integration Engineer).
+1. Obtain access to CCA Integrations data in Google Cloud (contact the Integrations Engineer).
 There should be JSON files present for employees, students, and courses for recent terms.

+1. Obtain access to the "Accounts with Prox IDs" report in OneCard/TouchNet.
+Contact AIS <ais@cca.edu>.

 ## Details